eolymp/go-proto-http/README.md

 - Simple request body parsing (no body, `body='*'` and `body='argument_name'`)
 - GRPC to HTTP status code mapping

+This code generator does not intend to generate perfect RESTful API (use all of the Status Codes, Headers, Query parameters, Content Type Negotiation etc).
+The idea of this code generator is to provide "good enough" HTTP API on backed by the very same server implementation used by GRPC server, so you can have one server implementation and multiple network bindings.

 ## Installation

 ```